ncata/GLERL_contract/activitylog.md

 ## 06/27/2022 NOAA GLERL/remote
 - 09:30:
     * Plan current tasks and populate .md file
-    * Arrive at GLERL/set up worksapce and check repos
+    * Arrive at GLERL/set up workspace and check repos
 - 10:20:
     * Being work on Prepdata_glerl.ipynb.
 Dan's code did not only include water.
 Try to only crop to square.
-    * Looked inot new IQA metrics.
+    * Looked into new IQA metrics.
 BRISQUE was thought of last summer but ultimately not used, images probably not high enough resolution.
-    * OpenCv [Laplacan variance](https://pyimagesearch.com/2015/09/07/blur-detection-with-opencv/) may work for blur detection.
+    * OpenCv [Laplacian variance](https://pyimagesearch.com/2015/09/07/blur-detection-with-opencv/) may work for blur detection.
 [Rodrigo Loza Classify Day and Night Images](https://www.youtube.com/watch?v=dfcrYIu5LNo) for brightness
+    * Planned additional code changes
+- 13:00:
+    * Spoke with Steve and Ed about field schedule.
+Report to GLERL tomorrow at 0800 and plan to be on CSMI cruise helping with bio sampling.
+    * Break for lunch
+- 13:50:
+    * Tested Laplacian Variance.
+Inconclusive.
+Could be an indicator of wave detectability rather than blurs but further testing is needed.
+    * Tested Loza's code for brightness.
+Requires pre sorted day and night dirs. to find theta value.
+May be better to stick with np.intensity as a QC metric.
+More research into QC metrics is needed.
+- 14:30:
+    * Considered other systems for directory management
+    * Spoke with Ed confirming CSMI cruise participation.
+    * Updated working lists
+    * Worked on Prepdata_glerl notebook
+    * Installed necessary packages into python environment.
+    * Planned OWG trials.
+- 17:00:
+    * Break to exercise
+- 18:00
+    * Logs/other documentation, timecard, clockout.